LedgerHQ/ledger-dev-doc/bolos/application_structure.rst

         This macro is to be called when starting the application and prior to sending the first display status.

     ``UX_DISPLAY``
         This macro takes an array of elements to be displayed and renders them.
 It is to be called when a new screen is to be displayed over the current one.
 This macro only send the first element of the given array using a ``DISPLAY_STATUS``.
-Therefore further command and status are prohibited until the ``DISPLAY_PROCESSED_EVENT`` is sent by the MCU."
+Therefore further command and status are prohibited until the ``DISPLAY_PROCESSED_EVENT`` is sent by the MCU.

     ``UX_REDISPLAY``
         This macro restart drawing the current screen.
 It behaves like ``UX_DISPLAY`` but takes no arguments.